zdravkov/kendo-docs/api/web/gantt.md

 If set to `true` the user could navigate the widget using the keyboard.
 By default keyboard navigation is disabled.

-> Even when the keyboard navigation is disabled the user could delete selected tasks or dependencies with the 'Del' key.
+> Even when the keyboard navigation is disabled the user could delete selected tasks or dependencies with the `Del` key.

 #### Example - enable keyboard navigation